bookmark-org/bookmark/README.md

 ## Clean containers

-* After using the containers, you can destroy them with their volumes using `make clean`
+After using the containers, you can destroy them along with their volumes (which contain the archives) using `make clean`.

 ## Available tasks

-You can see available tasks (build, dev, prod, etc) and what they do with `make`
+You can see available tasks (build, dev, prod, etc.) and what they do with `make`.